Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/slingshot-api/api-explorer.md

 1. Head [here](https://my.slingshotapp.io/v1/api-browser/index.html) and click on the **Authorize** button that is in the right corner.

 2. A dialog will open up, where you need to enter the value.
-The value is a combination of the word **[Bearer](https://swagger.io/docs/specification/authentication/bearer-authentication/)** and the **Slingshot’s API Key**.
+The value is a combination of the word **[Bearer](https://swagger.io/docs/specification/authentication/bearer-authentication/)** and the **Slingshot API Key**.
 If you don’t have an API key, you can check [this](authentication.md) article in order to create one.

    <img src="images/available-authorizations-dialog.png" alt="Available authorizations dialog where the value can be entered" class="responsive-img" width="80%"/>